 Hitting the dance floor of one of Quito’s salsatecas (nightclubs where dancing to salsa music is the main attraction) is a must.
 If you don’t know how to salsa, try a few classes first.

 Carry ID when going out at night in case you're carded.

 Drinking & Nightlife

 Quito's theaters stage a variety of dramas, dance performances and concerts, so check ahead to see what's on.
 Look out too for performances by local musicians playing everything from salsa and merengue to rock, jazz and blues.
-Several bars and restaurants in the Old Town and the Mariscal have regular live music nights.
+Several bars and restaurants in the Old Town and Mariscal Sucre have regular live music nights.

 Estadio Olimpico Atahualpa

 Located in the northern part of the city near the shopping mall Quicentro, Estadio Olimpico Atahualpa is the city's main soccer stadium and seats 37,750.
 Ecuador's national team, Deportivo Quito (www.deportivoquito.com) and El Nacional (www.elnacional.ec) play here.
 Take an Ecovia bus to the Estadio stop.

 There are some excellent crafts stores in Mariscal Sucre.
 If buying from street stalls, you should bargain; in the fancier stores, prices are normally fixed.
 Note that souvenirs are a little cheaper outside Quito, if you have the time and inclination to search them out.

 Centros comerciales (shopping malls) are similar to their North American counterparts, and sell international brands.